 Before his rise to fame, Einstein was in many respects a scientific upstart.
 He failed to find an academic post and worked in Switzerland as a patent examiner instead.
 Without title, institutional backing, or existing empirical data, Einstein respectfully but boldly challenged Newton’s widely held and longstanding theory of gravitation.
 “Newton, forgive me,” he later wrote.
 Throughout his groundbreaking career, Einstein freely questioned the received consensus and rival theories while openly reflecting upon the ethical and religious implications of his work.

-Einstein kept questioning and in his words, still beckons each of us to the same “holy curiosity”.
+Einstein kept questioning and still beckons each of us to the same “holy curiosity”.

 Free science is not a free-for-all.
 The sciences ought to be governed by proven norms and rigors relevant to each subject.
 In astrophysics, the maths must sum; in sociology, the samples must be representative; in marine biology, the instruments must be fastidiously maintained.
 Far from being detrimental to the sciences, free inquiry and free speech lead not to chaos but to discovery.
 Orderly processes for sifting scientific ideas are well known and we celebrate them.
 Peer review, repeatability, predictive success, and sound inference — these are some of the methods and markers properly called scientific.
 Freedoms to inquire, to research, to hypothesize, and to present are met with corollary freedoms to question, to reproduce, to criticize, and to reject.